zrmartin71/THM_Write-Ups/Network_Services_Tasks3&4.md

 3.)
 Let's get started with Enum4Linux, conduct a full basic enumeration.
 For starters, what is the workgroup name?

-Use the command layed out for your with the -A option.
-You should get a output similar to the one below.
+Use the command laid out for you with the -A option.
+You should get an output similar to the one below.

 ![image](https://user-images.githubusercontent.com/54414820/111885920-f863e100-89a0-11eb-82f7-6356d6b29f2f.png)